molitorMLreply/MLOps-second-attempt-deploy/README.md

 ## MLOps for SageMaker Endpoint Deployment

 This is a sample code repository for demonstrating how you can organize your code for deploying an realtime inference Endpoint infrastructure.
-This code repository is created as part of creating a Project in SageMaker.
+This code repository is created as part of creating a Project in SageMaker and is being maintained by Marco.

 This code repository has the code to find the latest approved ModelPackage for the associated ModelPackageGroup and automaticaly deploy it to the Endpoint on detecting a change (`build.py`).
 This code repository also defines the CloudFormation template which defines the Endpoints as infrastructure.
 It also has configuration files associated with `staging` and `prod` stages.